voalmciaf/OpT-DeUS/README.md

-# OpT-DeUS (Progressive Depth Up-scaling via Optimal Transport)
+# OT-DUS: Optimal Transport Depth Up-Scaling
-This is the source code for "Progressive Depth Up-scaling via Optimal Transport"
+This is the source code for "OT-DUS: Optimal Transport Depth Up-Scaling"

 ![image](Figure/Method.png)
 # Core packages and version